 Education - higher

 After high school at age eighteen Jelmer got admitted at the prestigious Prins Claus Conservatorium's ´New York comes to Groningen´ jazz program which he graduated in the summer of 2015.
 In this program he had the opportunity to get taught by and play with teachers such as; Gene Jackson, Robin Eubanks, Alex Sipiagin, Michael Moore, David Berkman, Don Braden, Joe Locke, Joris Teepe, JD Walter, Steve Altenberg and many more.
-His main lessons where taught by the great dutch bassist Mark Haanstra.
+His main lessons where taught by dutch bassist Mark Haanstra.
 As part of the European 'Erasmus program' Jelmer did one guest year of his studies at the Hochschule für Musik und Theater Felix Mendelssohn Bartholdy in Leipzig Germany.
 Here he got private composition lessons by the famous jazz pianist Richie Beirach, which influenced him a lot.

-In 2016, after finishing a contract as the house bassist of the 'HAL MS Zuiderdam' cruise ship.
-Jelmer moved to Berlin and has since then become one of the active musicians on the scene.
+In 2016 Jelmer moved to Berlin and has since then become one of the active session musicians on the scene.

-Amongst the musicians he has worked with are:
+Amongst the musicians and bands he has worked with are: